Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 chia show -s
 ```

-For a comprehensive list of all options available with the CAT admin tool, as well as examples of how to use them, see our [CLI reference](/cat-admin-cli).
+For a comprehensive list of all options available with the CAT admin tool, as well as examples of how to use them, see the [CLI reference](/cat-admin-cli).

 ### Automatic CATs